brilliantorg/nginx-uuid4-module/README.md

 `nginx-uuid4-module` provides a directive to set version-4 UUIDs for variables.

-This module randomly generates UUID by Mersenne twister.
+This module randomly generates UUIDs with random bytes from /dev/urandom/.
 You can use the UUID as an unique identifier for an HTTP request.

-NOTE: You should not treat these UUIDs as secret credentials because an attacker can predict subsequent UUIDs by observing past UUIDs.

 Example configuration